mbzshajib/mbzshajib/README.md

 #### **bKash App Platform**

-bKash is the largest MFS (mobile financial service) company in Bangladesh.
-Its system handles 55M+ customers who perform a daily average of 10M payments over several channels like mobile network, smartphone, QR, merchant payment, Agent-based transactions, online and utility bill payments.
+bKash is the largest and the most popular payment application in Bangladesh.
+It handles 55M+ customers who perform a daily average of 10M payments over several channels like mobile network, smartphone, QR, merchant payment, Agent-based transactions, online and utility bill payments.
 To support the MFS payment ecosystem, it provides several back-office and portal support for its Agents, Merchants, and Partners.